Athlean-X is one of the most well-known and polarizing fitness brands on the planet.

-AX-1 Training Camp hops on the same bandwagon that Sean Nal and Jeff Nippard have gladly hitched their trailers to the body recomposition craze.
-This 12-week, bulk, and cut-free routine is a blend of 120 exercises and three phases designed to build strength, lose fat, and add mass.
+The AX-1 Training Camp workout program hops on the same bandwagon that Sean Nal and Jeff Nippard have gladly hitched their trailers to the body recomposition craze.
+This 12-week, bulk, and cut-free routine is a blend of 120 exercises and three phases designed to gain strength, lose weight, and build lean muscle mass.

 All.
 At.
 Once.
-But this best-selling Athlean-X routine is far from cliche, and not a second will go by where the thought doesn’t cross your mind, “Hmm, what’s next?”
+But this best-selling Athlean-X training system is far from cliche, and not a second will go by where the thought doesn’t cross your mind, “Hmm, what’s next?”

-From a noob-friendly push/pull to a cardio-heavy metabolic overdrive to a HIIT tsunami in Athlean Super 2’s, AX-1 is a great first date with the Athlean-X brand.
+From a noob-friendly push/pull to a cardio-heavy metabolic overdrive to a HIIT tsunami in Athlean Super 2’s, Jeff’s program is a great workout program for beginners interested in training like an athlete.

 - Every phase has a new goal and training style (PPL, full-body, etc.)